THE ENTRANCE | 33 ° 20' 151 ° 29' E

 Tired of the rowdy atmosphere at some other local pubs, I dropped in here one evening for a more upmarket experience.
 This is said to be the oldest pub at The Entrance, with nearly 100 years of history.
 Apart from the façade, however, there is not much of the original charm left, and the hotel has something of a Disneyfied feel.
 The wine menu features Aussie favourites like Sauvignon blanc, Merlot and Shiraz... (to see my complete review on WOMO, click here.)

 LONG JETTY | Yoga, Crystals, Quirky fashion, Bridge clubs, ° 31' E

 ONCE UPON a time, ferries from Wyong used to dislodge passengers here, a few kilometres south of The Entrance.
 Since Tuggerah Lake is so shallow, ...
-At Long Jetty you can find a Darrell Lea chocolate store, music cafe, hemp supplies store and even a yoga café.
-There is no shortage of crystals for those who believe.
+Recently the precinct has been reborn as a hipster haven At Long Jetty you can find a Darrell Lea chocolate store, music cafe, hemp supplies store and even a yoga café.
+There is no shortage of crystals for those who believe in their mystical powers.
 Glass Onion Society: 308 The Entrance Road, Long Jetty.
 Website: website here.

 This is where I bought my Great Gatsby outfit back in 2013, when this was was the rage.
 I believe the store has moved across the road.